1994–95 San Antonio Spurs season: Regular season

-David Robinson averaged 27.6 points, 10.8 rebounds and 3.2 blocks per game, and was named the NBA Most Valuable Player of the Year; he was also named to the All-NBA First Team.
+David Robinson averaged 27.6 points, 10.8 rebounds and 3.2 blocks per game, and was named the NBA Most Valuable Player of the Year, and was also named to the All-NBA First Team.
 In addition, Elliott averaged 18.1 points per game and contributed 136 three-point field goals, while Johnson provided the team with 13.4 points, 8.2 assists and 1.4 steals per game, Vinny Del Negro contributed 12.5 points per game, and Rodman, who only played just 49 games, averaged 7.1 points, and led the league with 16.8 rebounds per game, and was named to the All-NBA Third Team.
 Off the bench, Person played a sixth man role, averaging 10.8 points per game and leading the Spurs with 172 three-point field-goals, while J.R.
 Reid averaged 7.0 points and 4.9 rebounds per game, and Terry Cummings provided with 6.8 points and 5.0 rebounds per game.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Robinson was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team, while Person participated in the NBA Three-Point Shootout.
 Both Robinson and Rodman were named to the NBA All-Defensive First Team; Robinson also finished in fourth place in Defensive Player of the Year voting, while Rodman finished in fifth place, Johnson finished in sixth place in Most Improved Player voting, Person finished in third place in Sixth Man of the Year voting, and Hill finished in third place in Coach of the Year voting.

-In the Western Conference First Round of the 1995 NBA playoffs, the Spurs swept the Denver Nuggets in three straight games.
-In the Western Conference Semi-finals, they defeated the 5th-seeded Los Angeles Lakers in six games.
-However, in the Western Conference Finals, they would lose to the 6th-seeded, and defending NBA champion Houston Rockets in six games.
-The Rockets would go on to defeat the Orlando Magic in four straight games in the 1995 NBA Finals, winning their second consecutive NBA championship.

 The Spurs finished third in the NBA in home-game attendance, with an attendance of 920,413 at the Alamodome during the regular season.
-Following the season, the Spurs traded Rodman to the Chicago Bulls, no longer being able to handle the distractions that came along with the NBA's top rebounder.